goatchurchprime/godot_multiplayer_networking_workbench/README.md

 The main script **NetworkGateway.gd** manages the choice of protocol and the connections, while **PlayerConnections.gd** manages the players spawning and removal.

+### Network connecting

+The toy example included is an ineffective pong game with the network provisioning code in the JoystickControls.gd script.
+We connect using WebRTC at startup so it works out of the box.
+This is done with the call to `NetworkGateway.initialstatemqttwebrtc()`

+Signalling is all done through the the public broker connected to [HiveMQ](http://www.mqtt-dashboard.com/) and you can sniff out all the signals if you run the command:

+> mosquitto_sub -h broker.mqttdashboard.com -t "tomato/#" -v

+This dumps everything in the room `tomato` to the command line.
+You can choose other rooms, so that connection can be like jit.si.

+The use of a public MQTT broker to initiate the connections means we can set the connection to "As necessary", which means that if there's live server on the channel it starts out as a server, otherwise it starts as a client and connects to it.
+(Automatic handover code for when the server drops out is partly working, but unreliable, and could be finished if there is a sufficient use-case.)

+You can select a different protocol (ENet or Websockets) when the Network is off, and then select server or client.
+There will be UDP packets sent by the server to help any clients on the same router network to find and connect to it without needing to look up the local IP number.
+(Or you can set this running on a external server with a fixed IP number on the internet)

+### Players

 By default it uses the path `/root/Main/Players` as the node that keeps the players together, and considers the first node in there as the **LocalPlayer**.